elix/rfcs/proposals/0012-enhanced-img.md

 Features
 1. Lazy-load - Don't download/render anything below the fold
 2. Pre-cache - Pre-cache images below the fold ready for when the user needs them (Look at different ways to do this, Fetch, Cache, native async/decode attribute)
+3. Loader - none by default, configurable by attribute and a little CSS (with default styles provided?).
+4. All attributes of native img - see: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img
+5. Various formats - provide best possible format for given browser?
+E.g. WebP if Chrome detected, with a fallback, perhaps reuse srcset attribute?
+6. Downloadable - via attribute and a little CSS to show Download icon (with default styles provided?).
+We often do right click and hit download.
+7. Licence - attribute with value to set given licence.
+Perhaps some CSS to show it (on / off).
+Attribute itself is just informative.
 ????